semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Per-file analysis

 Also known as intrafile analysis.
-This refers to a tool's ability to trace or track the flow of information, such as when a variable is defined in one function but used in another.
+In per-file analysis, information can only be traced or tracked within a single file.
+It cannot be traced if it flows to another file.

+Per-file analysis can include cross-function analysis, aka tracing the flow of information between functions.
+When discussing the capabilities of pro analysis, per-file analysis implies cross-function analysis.

 ## Per-function analysis